-There’s no British Embassy in Nicaragua.
-If you need emergency consular assistance, you should contact the British Honorary Consul in Managua by calling via the British Embassy, Costa Rica, tel +506 2258 2025.
+There is no British Embassy in Nicaragua.
+Our consular support there is limited.
+If you need emergency consular assistance, you should contact the British Embassy in San Jose, Costa Rica, at +506-2258-2025.

-There has been an increase in seismic activity in recent years.
-See the Natural disasters section for advice about what to do before, during and after an earthquake.
-In 2015, there has also been significant volcanic activity, particularly at the Telica Volcano.
-You should seek reliable local advice before and during any tourist activity around the area of the Telica Volcano.
+Nicaragua is in a seismically active region.
+See Natural disasters for advice about what to do before, during and after an earthquake.
+You should seek reliable local advice before and during any tourist activity around volcanoes.

 Dengue is endemic to Latin America and the Caribbean.
 Nicaragua has an elevated incidence of dengue and risk is particularly high during the rainy season (May to November).
 Cases of Chikungunya virus have been confirmed in Nicaragua.
 There are reports of a rise in Malaria cases, including in May 2021 around the north-western city of Chinandega.
 See Health.